nodejs/nodejs-collection/README.md

 - Once the piece is complete, and the writer approves the content, an editor from Node.js PR team to review one final time and accept into publication.

-- Once the submission has been approved, it will be added to the Node.js Collection Medium publication - a publication date will be provided for proper social planning/ promo.
+- Once the submission has been approved, it will be added to the Node.js Collection Medium publication - a publication date will be provided for proper social planning/promo.

 - The writer will be informed about the approval and publication date.

 ## Review Process for Existing Created Medium Posts (to be republished with permission on the Node.js Collection)

-- Members from the evangelism working group are invited to become editors on Medium.
+- Anyone is invited to become editors on Medium.
 If interested, contact here: medium@nodejs.org

-- Editors are allowed to request to put already available public content on the Node.js Foundation Medium publication if they follow the above guidelines pertaining to “Quality” and “Guidelines/General Tips of Submissions”.
+- Editors are allowed to request to put already available public content on the Node.js Collection posts publication if they follow the above guidelines pertaining to “Quality” and “Guidelines/General Tips of Submissions”.

 - A writer can send an existing article for consideration to the medium alias.